 OK, so I am not sure how this song would rate on the sadness scale.
 I just know that with the blues riff, it should qualify.
 Here’s a rousing version from Bruce and the E Street Band.
 It’s great to see Clarance Clemons again, and hey, doesn’t that guy on the bass look just like Peter Tork from The Monkees??

-Please Come Home For Christmas by BB King
+Please Come Home For Christmas by Jon Bon Jovi

 This song has been around since the 60’s.
 The most widely known version is by The Eagles, which is definitely one of my faves.
-This video is also one I love, by B.B.
-King.
+This video is also one I love, by Jon Bon Jovi.
 Gotta love the blues, even at Christmas.

 In The Bleak Midwinter by James Taylor